ThomasKaiser/sbc-bench/README.md

 </details>

-Frequency capping often gets confused with thermal throttling but they're different things though can occur in parallel.
+Frequency capping often gets confused with thermal throttling but they're really different things though can occur in parallel.
 Then `sbc-bench` will hint at both in detailed output:

 <details>
   <summary>under-voltage, frequency capping and throttling while benchmarking</summary>